chkal/backset/README.md

     de.chkal.backset.server.Bootstrap

-Now just click the *Run* button and your application will start up.
+Now click the *Run* button and your application will start up.

 ### Building executable JARs